willibrandon/ChronoGo/README.md

 3. **Delve process exiting**
    - This is expected when the program completes
    - The replayer will still work for time-travel operations

+4. **Watchpoints not working**
+   - Ensure Delve process is still active
+   - Variables must be in scope at current execution point
+   - Use replay-mode watchpoints when Delve has exited

 ## Project Structure